Lavadeg31/Vex_Iq/mkdwn/fullrules.md

 VEX competitions.
 No one is born an expert in robotics!
 However, obstacles should always be viewed as teaching opportunities, not problems for an Adult to solve for the Team.

-When a mechanism falls off, it is...
+When a mechanism falls off, it is.
 •   Okay for an Adult to help a Student investigate why it failed, so it can be improved.
 •   Not okay for an Adult to investigate or put the Robot back together.

-When a Team encounters a complex programming concept, it is...
+When a Team encounters a complex programming concept, it is.
 •   Okay for an Adult to guide a Student through a flowchart to understand its logic.
 •   Not okay for an Adult to write a premade command for that Student to copy / paste.

-During Match play, it is...
+During Match play, it is.
 •   Okay for an Adult to provide cheerful, positive encouragement as a spectator.
 •   Not okay for an Adult to explicitly shout step-by-step commands from the audience.